adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 2. Open the file with notepad and replace all instances of AYClient.bat to AYClient.exe using the replace tool.
 3. Open the file in Bat To Exe Converter, you can [add an icon](https://github.com/adithya-s-sekhar/advanced-youtube-client-ayc/blob/main/ayc.ico?raw=true) if you want.
 4. Compile.
-5. You need [ffmpeg.exe](https://github.com/yt-dlp/FFmpeg-Builds/releases), [yt-dlp.exe](https://github.com/yt-dlp/yt-dlp/releases), atomicparsley.exe ([32-bit](https://sourceforge.net/projects/atomicparsley)/[64-bit](https://github.com/wez/atomicparsley/releases)) and [aria2c.exe](https://github.com/aria2/aria2/releases/latest) in the same folder as the compiled binary.
+5. You need [ffmpeg.exe](https://github.com/yt-dlp/FFmpeg-Builds/releases), [yt-dlp.exe](https://github.com/yt-dlp/yt-dlp/releases), [atomicparsley.exe](https://github.com/wez/atomicparsley/releases) and [aria2c.exe](https://github.com/aria2/aria2/releases) in the same folder as the compiled binary.
 6. Start AYClient.exe and it will create the necessary files for further execution.

 ## Tips